osrf-migration/vrx-wiki/tutorials/rxi/custom_worlds.md

   ```
   <depend>xacro</depend>
   ```
-* Edit the `CMakeLists.txt` file and add the following lines at the bottome of the file:
+* Edit the `CMakeLists.txt` file and add the following lines at the bottom of the file:
 ```
 find_package(catkin REQUIRED COMPONENTS
   xacro)